Lattice-reflection symmetry in tensor-network renormalization group with entanglement filtering in two and three dimensions: Numerical demonstration

 \subsection{The 2D Ising model}

 The scaling dimensions of the 2D Ising university class according to the 2D CFT is usually organized by the conformal spin.
 The 2D CFT~\cite{cftbook:1997:2d} uses complex coordinates $z$ and $\bar{z}$ as the spatial coordinates, instead of the Cartesian coordinates.
 Therefore, some coordinate transformation is needed to figure out how the scaling dimensions distribute in different lattice-reflection sectors, which are parametrized in Cartesian coordinates.
-The 2D infinitesimal conformal maps have the following generators
+We use the convention in Ref.~\cite{simmons-duffin-cftnotes}.
+The 2D infinitesimal conformal maps on the space of functions have the following generators: